daved01/ragcore/README.md

 # A Simple Example

-To have build an application with OpenAI or AzureOpenAI LLMs and embeddings, and a local database, first set your API key
+To build an application with OpenAI or AzureOpenAI LLMs and embeddings, and a local database, first set your OpenAI [API key](https://platform.openai.com/api-keys) as described [here](https://platform.openai.com/docs/quickstart/step-2-setup-your-api-key):

 ```bash
 export OPENAI_API_KEY=[your token]